-Is there a screen big enough to convey the power of the Rockies?
+Is there a screen big enough to convey the power of Canada’s mountains?
 The ravishingly shot This Mountain Life is a spectacular production that deserves to be seen on the widest screen one can find.
 This doc from director Grant Baldwin and producer Jenny Rustemeyer (Just Eat It: A Food Waste Story) is a love letter to the outdoors.

 “We live in this country and we don’t see most of it,” observes Baldwin, speaking with POV ahead of the film’s Hot Docs premiere.
 “BC is 75% mountains—but so few people visit them outside the resorts.
 Mountain filmmakers tend to visit Nepal, South America, or some other far-off mountain range, but we can do a film on that scale in our backyards.”